Sagar-Kumar-1107/Zomato_sql_analysis/README.md

 ## 🚀 How to Use

-1. Import the `ZomatoData.csv` file into MySQL.
+1. Import the `Zomato Dataset.csv` file into MySQL.
-2. Run the `ZomatoData.sql` script step by step in MySQL Workbench or any SQL client.
+2. Run the `zmt_sql_script.sql` script step by step in MySQL Workbench or any SQL client.
 3. Modify queries as needed for further exploration.

 ## 🔗 Connect with Me